NxPKG/khulnasoft-docs/content/load-balancing/understand-basics/session-affinity.md

 By default, at least one of the HTTP headers that you configure for session affinity by HTTP header must be present on requests sent to your load balancer in order for header-based sessions to be created.
 If a client adds or removes HTTP headers on their requests and they have already established a session, a new session will be created based on the new HTTP headers found in subsequent requests as long as they are specified in your configuration.

-If you would like to require all of your configured HTTP headers to be present on requests in order for sessions to be created, then set `session_affinity_attributes.require_all_headers` to `true` via the Cloudflare API or toggle `Require all headers` to `enabled` in the Cloudflare dashboard when editing your load balancer.
+If you would like to require all of your configured HTTP headers to be present on requests in order for sessions to be created, then set `session_affinity_attributes.require_all_headers` to `true` via the Khulnasoft API or toggle `Require all headers` to `enabled` in the Khulnasoft dashboard when editing your load balancer.

 ---

-## Enabling Session Affinity from the Cloudflare dashboard
+## Enabling Session Affinity from the Khulnasoft dashboard

 Enable Session Affinity when you [create or edit a load balancer](/load-balancing/load-balancers/create-load-balancer/), during the **Hostname** step.

 If you enable Session Affinity, choose one of the following options:

-- **By Cloudflare cookie only**: Sets a `cflib` cookie to track the associated origin web server.
+- **By Khulnasoft cookie only**: Sets a `cflib` cookie to track the associated origin web server.
-- **By Cloudflare cookie and Client IP fallback**: Sets a `cflib` cookie, but also uses the client IP address when no session affinity cookie is provided.
+- **By Khulnasoft cookie and Client IP fallback**: Sets a `cflib` cookie, but also uses the client IP address when no session affinity cookie is provided.
 - **By HTTP header**.

 {{<Aside type="warning" header="Important">}}

-Session Affinity by Cloudflare cookie and Client IP fallback is not supported for load balancers in [DNS-only mode (gray cloud)](/load-balancing/understand-basics/proxy-modes/).
+Session Affinity by Khulnasoft cookie and Client IP fallback is not supported for load balancers in [DNS-only mode (gray cloud)](/load-balancing/understand-basics/proxy-modes/).

 {{</Aside>}}

 ---

-## Enabling Session Affinity via the Cloudflare API
+## Enabling Session Affinity via the Khulnasoft API

 Session affinity is a property of load balancers, which you can set with the following endpoints: